RushabhParmar12/web3.js/docs/XDC3-eth.rst

 .. include:: include_announcement.rst

 ========
-web3.eth
+xdc3.eth
 ========

-The ``web3-eth`` package allows you to interact with an Ethereum blockchain and Ethereum smart contracts.
+The ``xdc3-eth`` package allows you to interact with an Ethereum blockchain and Ethereum smart contracts.

 .. code-block:: javascript

-    import Web3 from 'web3';
+    import xdc3 from 'xdc3';
-    import {Eth} from 'web3-eth';
+    import {Eth} from 'xdc3-eth';

-    // "Web3.givenProvider" will be set if in an Ethereum supported browser. const eth = new Eth(Web3.givenProvider || 'ws://some.local-or-remote.node:8546', options);
+    // "xdc3.givenProvider" will be set if in an XinFin supported browser. const eth = new Eth(xdc3.givenProvider || 'ws://some.local-or-remote.node:8546', options);

-    // or using the web3 umbrella package
+    // or using the xdc3 umbrella package

-    const web3 = new Web3(Web3.givenProvider || 'ws://some.local-or-remote.node:8546', options);
+    const xdc3 = new xdc3(xdc3.givenProvider || 'ws://some.local-or-remote.node:8546', options);

-    // -> web3.eth
+    // -> xdc3.eth

 Note on checksum addresses
 =============================

-All Ethereum addresses returned by functions of this package are returned as checksum addresses.
+All XinFin addresses returned by functions of this package are returned as checksum addresses.
 This means some letters are uppercase and some are lowercase.
 Based on that it will calculate a checksum for the address and prove its correctness.
 Incorrect checksum addresses will throw an error when passed into functions.